synthetic examples

 The public view uses fake screenshots and synthetic queues so real local artifacts never become portfolio material.

-These artifacts describe the workflow shape without exposing private data, credentials, logs, internal strategy, or real customer/user records.
+These artifacts make the workflow concrete while keeping private data, credentials, logs, internal strategy, and real customer/user records out of public view.

-Synthetic file queue with suggested names, tags, confidence, and undo state.
+Fake file list with suggested names, tags, confidence, quarantine state, and undo path.

 Low-confidence output stays quarantined until a human accepts or edits it.